Table of Contents

 Compared to corporations, LLCs are easier to set up and allow more flexibility in taxation.
 Small to mid-size business owners may prefer the simplicity of an LLC, while the structure of a corporation may make more sense for larger business entities with lots of outside investments.

 In certain jurisdictions, limited liability companies also offer the advantage of charging order protection.
-This means that, if a court awards business shares to the creditor, the creditor can’t force the company to distribute funds but still pays taxes for the shares.
+This means if a court awards business shares to the creditor, the creditor can’t force the company to distribute funds but still pays taxes for the shares.
 This catch can help you settle business lawsuits on better terms.

 Insurance coverage protects you when life throws a curveball at you.
 Depending on your occupation, you may need: